US 'not to withdraw named Pakistan CIA chief'

 The US has said it will not withdraw the CIA station chief in Pakistan, despite his name being leaked to local media last week.

-But officials quoted by US media said the name published in Pakistani news outlets was spelt incorrectly.
+But officials quoted by US media said the name published in Pakistani news outlets was spelled incorrectly.

 Relations between the countries have been under severe strain since a US raid killed Osama Bin Laden last week.